Table of Contents

 Understanding costs associated with home care, adult day care, and assisted living can be quite difficult.
 This page will help with understanding these costs for the state of Arizona.
 It explores different financial assistance and payment programs available for caring for the elderly, wherever they reside in the state.
 While this page provides useful information for programs that are based in the state of Arizona, this list of programs is not all-inclusive of what is available to the elderly.
 To find additional assistance at the national level, one must use our Resource Locator Tool, which provides a complete set of resources.

-Statewide, as of 2017, the average monthly cost in Arizona for assisted living is near $3,550, though average monthly costs range from $1,450 on the low end to $7,122 on the high end.
-The city of Flagstaff includes the most expensive assisted living care in Arizona, with an average cost of $4,050 to $4,800 / month.
-In contrast, the area of Lake Havasu provides the most affordable assisted living care at approximately $3,200/month.
-Alzheimer's / Memory care costs approximately $800 to $1,050 additional each month due to the increased need for supervision and security.
+Statewide, as of 2018, the average monthly cost in Arizona for assisted living is near $3,570, though average monthly costs range from $1,470 on the low end to $7,132 on the high end.
+The city of Flagstaff has the most expensive assisted living care in Arizona, with an average cost of $4,070 to $4,820 / month.
+In contrast, the area of Lake Havasu provides the most affordable assisted living care at approximately $3,220/month.
+Alzheimer's / Memory care costs approximately $820 to $1,070 additional each month due to the increased need for supervision and security.

 In Arizona, Medicaid is referred to as the Arizona Health Care Cost Containment System (AHCCCS) 1115 Demonstration.
 This is a managed care system, operating as a Health Maintenance Organization (HMO).
 There is a separate division for elderly and disabled residents, called the Arizona Long Term Care System (ALCS).
 As in all states, Medicaid will pay for nursing home care, as well as limited personal care in the home, for impoverished elderly persons with a functional need.

 Within ALTCS, individuals are given an option as to how they receive services.
 Agency With Choice (AWC) / Community First Choice Option (CFC) is Arizona's new option that allows individuals receiving care in the home to hire, train, and even dismiss, the personal caregiver of their choosing.
-A bonus of this option is that individuals may hire family members to provide care.
+A bonus of this option is that individuals may hire family members, including spouses, to provide care.
+With AWC, a provider agency shares employer related tasks with the program participant.
 To be eligible for this option, Arizona residents must meet functional and financial eligibility requirements, which are handled through assessments performed by the caseworkers.

 Another option under ALTCS is the Self-Directed Attendant Care (SDAC) program.
 This program allows individuals needing personal assistance to serve as the legal employer of their personal care provider, including a family member.
 The cost of equipment that promotes independence is also covered via this program.
 Examples include grab bars and shower chairs.
 Any elderly and/or disabled Arizona resident who qualifies for Medicaid also qualifies for this option.

-In order to be eligible for ALTCS, elderly Medicaid applicants in Arizona must meet certain resource limits, as well as disability requirements.
-As of 2017, there is a $2,000 resource cap for individuals, and $3,000 for couples.
-Some resources are considered exempt items, such as one’s primary home (valued under $560,000) and one’s vehicle.
-Applicants must also be at least 65 years of age and have a qualifying disability or require assisted care.
+In order to be eligible for ALTCS, elderly Medicaid applicants in Arizona must meet certain resource (asset) limits, as well as functional requirements.
+As of 2018, there is a $2,000 resource cap for individuals, and $3,000 for couples.
+Some resources are considered exempt items, such as one’s primary home, given the applicant or their spouse reside in the home and it is valued under $572,000, and one’s vehicle.
+Applicants must also be at least 65 years of age and have a qualifying disability and / or require a level of care equal to that provided in a nursing home.
 Monthly income caps exist as well.
 However, these limits vary based on one's marital status, if one's spouse is also applying for Medicaid, and whether they live independently.
-A rule of thumb is single applicants with a monthly income under $2,205 (300% of the Federal Benefit Rate), should be eligible for some form of assistance.
+A general rule of thumb is single applicants with a monthly income under $2,250 (300% of the Federal Benefit Rate) in 2018, should be eligible for some form of assistance.

 Applicants near or over AZ Medicaid's limits should consider consulting with a Medicaid planning professional prior to applying.
 More.

 Arizona has in place one Non-Medicaid assistance program.
 The Non-Medical, Home and Community Based Services (NMHCBS) program provides non-medical services to the elderly so they can remain living in their home instead of moving to a more expensive facility.
+Benefits may include personal care services, adult day care, homemaker services, and home modifications.
 Arizona residents must meet age and activity-assistance requirements to qualify.
 Read more.